crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 		}
 }
 ```
-An event for user with id 1 leaving location with id 4 is as follows:
+An event for a user with id 1 leaving a location with id 4 is as follows:
 ```
 {
 	type:"LEAVE",